 Can people I live with have the vaccine?

 My risk level is different to how the government have classified me

 Will the vaccine cause my Crohn's or Colitis to flare?

-Should I avoid taking the vaccine at certain times?
+Should I take (or avoid taking) the vaccine at certain times?

 Do I need the vaccine if I've had coronavirus already?